 The primary colors of Alpha Sigma Alpha are crimson and pearl white, supplemented by the secondary colors palm green and gold.

 indicating loyalty is a primary color of Alpha Sigma Alpha.
-It is represented through our exemplar St. Valentine and our jewel the ruby.
+It is represented through our jewel the ruby.

 representing fellowship and a perfect blending of all colors, is also a primary color of Alpha Sigma Alpha.
-It is represented through our exemplar Christ and our second jewel, the pearl.
+It is represented through our second jewel, the pearl.

 a supplementary color, signifying hope, immortality and victory, is represented through our exemplar Hermes and our symbol, the palm.

-a supplementary color, signifying wisdom, wealth and social achievement, is represented through our exemplar King Asa and our symbol, the crown.
+a supplementary color, signifying hope, immortality and victory, is represented through our our symbol, the palm.

 The pearl represents the beauty that comes with growth and belongs distinctly to the new member.
 The ruby, its color claimed for an inextinguishable flame in ancient Hindu legend, belongs distinctly to the initiated member.

 Alpha Sigma Alpha has four mottos all expressed by Greek words beginning with our characteristic letters in Alpha Sigma Alpha.
 Our open motto is “Aspire.
 Seek.
 Attain.”